DaisyMolving/DaisyMolving.github.io/_posts/2016-01-29-tmux-config.markdown

 <strong> Installing Tmux </strong>

-install [homebrew][homebrew-install] and then `brew install tmux`.
+To install tmux you must first install a package manager such as [homebrew][homebrew-install] and then run `brew install tmux`.

 Run tmux by entering `tmux` into the command line.
 It's as easy as that!
-You will know that tmux is doing its thing because the title of your window will say `tmux` and there will be a bar at the bottom of your window too.
+You will know that tmux is doing its thing because the title `tmux` will appear at the top of your window, and a coloured bar will appear at the bottom.

 <p align="center">
 <img src="../../../../../../../assets/running-tmux.jpg">